ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     the processing requirements for each are detailed in
     {{binding-keys}}.
 REQUIRED.

+A key presented by value MUST be a public key in at least one supported format.
+If a key is sent in multiple formats, all the key format values MUST be equivalent.
+Note that while most formats present the full value of the public key, some formats present a value cryptographically derived from the public key.

 `jwk` (object):
 : The public key and its properties represented as a JSON Web Key {{RFC7517}}.
     A JWK MUST contain the `alg` (Algorithm) and `kid` (Key ID) parameters.
 The `alg`